rsnpj/notes-site/notes/Year_2/Software_Engineering/Software_Development_Methodologies/SCRUM.md

 When to use

--   SCRUM is best suited in the base where a cross functional team is working in a product development setting where there is a non trivial amount of work that lends itself to being split into more than one 1-4 week iteration
+-   SCRUM is best suited in the base where a cross-functional team is working in a product development setting where there is a non-trivial amount of work that lends itself to being split into more than one 1-4 week iteration

 # Roles